parsingphase/batbox/README.md

 So far it's been tested with the output of an
 [Echo Meter Touch 2 Bat Detector](https://www.wildlifeacoustics.com/products/echo-meter-touch-2).

 Your recording files should be stored under the `webroot/media/sessions` folder.

-    webroot/
-        media/
-            sessions/
-                Session 20130401_053030/
-                   MYOBRA_20180626_215501.wav
-                   ...
-                   Session 20180626_214348.kml
+This folder and any subfolders are scanned for new WAV and KML files every time the system is restarted.

 ### Configuration

 The only configuration required is in [`settings_local.sample.py`](settings_local.sample.py), which is documented internally.
 Copy this to `settings_local.py` and edit as required.

 ### Running the code

-The code is not yet built for production deployment.
-You can test it on a local computer using [Docker](https://docker.com).
+While this is a web-based application, it's also set up to easily run on your laptop or desktop - it should work on Windows, MacOS or Linux.
+To run it, you'll need [Docker](https://docker.com).
 Once that's installed you can run

     ./run-docker.sh

-then (if all works) view the site in a browser at http://127.0.0.1:8088
+This will:

+- Build a small web server as a virtual machine on your desktop
+- Install the libraries that the project needs, inside the VM
+- Configure a database inside the VM
+- Set up an `admin` user for the management interface, with a dummy email address
+  - The default build process will save the `admin` user's (randomly generated) password to a file in the project directory called `FIRSTPASS.txt`.
+It's good practice to delete this file once you've read it, and change the password inside the admin interface.
+- Scan the `webroot/media` folder for any relevant WAV or KML files
+- and finally start a server which you can reach in your wed browser at http://127.0.0.1:8088, where you can use the project

 Note that the first build will take a significant time and download a large amount of data.

-Each time the server is restarted it will index any new files in the media folder.
+After that, it'll skim through the early steps quite quickly.

+Also note than Windows use is untested, as I don't have a Windows box.
+If it doesn't work, let me know.

+### What you can do

+- View a list of dates on which traces are recorded
+- View traces on each date on a map, and play the audio files in your browser
+- View and manage data in an inbuilt admin interface

 ### Code status

-The code is in a very early form (3 days old!) and frankly isn't ready for anything.
+The code is very much pre-alpha and not presumed ready for production use.

+### Feedback

+For questions or bug reports, email [richard@parsingphase.dev](mailto:parsingphase@parsingphase.dev).

+Please note:

+ - This is a hobby project, so time is limited and patience will be appreciated
+ - This is one of the first projects of any size that I've built in Python, so the code may not be very neat or idiomatic

+### Thanks

+Particular credit is due to [David Riggs](https://github.com/riggsd) for both building the Guano library used in this project, and being incredibly helpful and responsive in helping to debug an issue with Guano data from the Echo Meter Touch.

+Credit is also due to the creators of [Django](https://www.djangoproject.com), particularly the [Django Admin](https://docs.djangoproject.com/en/2.2/ref/contrib/admin/) project which supplies the whole admin interface to the site.

+### Licence

+The project is currently licenced under the [MIT](LICENCE.txt) licence, which should allow you to do what you need to with it.
+I reserve the right to change the licence at a later date, but any such change won't be retroactive - if you receive a MIT version, you can keep using it as such.